Julieisbaka/Julieisbaka.github.io/docs/applications/physics/README.md

 ## Concepts

-The most fundamental examples of derivatives are distance and motion.
+The most fundamental example of a derivative is distance/motion.

 ## Theorems